lipiecki/PostForecasts.jl/docs/src/examples.md

 ```julia
 qfQRQ = qaverage([point2quant(ipf, :qr, window, nquantiles) for ipf in decouple(pf)])
 ```

-Print the results of the models
+Then we can print the results of the computed models.
 ```julia
 println("Year $(year), hour $(hour-1):00")
 println("Calibration window of $(window) days")